Underbelly (events promoter)

 Underbelly is a live events producer and venue operator, known as one of the "Big Four" venue operators at the Edinburgh Festival Fringe.
 From its roots as a Fringe venue, the company has expanded to include a festival on London's South Bank and seasonal events in Edinburgh and elsewhere.
-Despite their success they often refuse to pay their suppliers and ignore all attempts to make contact.

 History

-Edinburgh

 Underbelly was founded in 2000 by directors Ed Bartlam and Charlie Wood to operate one venue at the Edinburgh Festival Fringe.
 In 2001, Underbelly Limited was formed to turn the Underbelly venue into a professional operation.
-The original venue, on Edinburgh's Cowgate, now includes a number of different performance spaces, with themed names such as Iron Belly, White Belly and Big Belly.
 Over the years, Underbelly's operations have expanded beyond the Cowgate, to include a hub space known as the Udderbelly pasture in George Square and a Circus Hub on The Meadows, as well as a hub in Bristo Square.
 Each Underbelly venue is recognisable by its purple, cow-themed branding, most notably a large, upside-down, inflatable purple cow which serves as one of the venues.
 In 2015, Underbelly hosted over 130 shows at the Fringe.

 For many years, Underbelly also co-ordinated "Edinburgh's Christmas" - a funfair, market and events programme in the eastern section of Princes Street Gardens, but stopped in 2022.

 Other locations

 In 2009, in collaboration with the Southbank Centre in London, the company launched Udderbelly Festival, an eight-week programme of comedy, circus and family entertainment inside the upside-down purple cow venue.
 By 2015, the festival had extended to fifteen weeks.
 The festival won Best Festival at the London Lifestyle Awards in 2012.

 In 2012, Underbelly also launched London Wonderground, a programme of circus, cabaret and family entertainment, based in a 1920s Paradiso Spiegeltent.
 The Wonderground also presents oddities, curiosities and eccentricities such as the 60-metre high Star Flyer which gives views over London's rooftops.

 Other London events which Underbelly has produced include West End Live in Trafalgar Square, Pride in London (2014–18), and the Rekorderlig Cider Lodge at Southbank Centre's Winter Festival.
-In 2015, Underbelly produced the official Fanzone at the Rugby Union World Cup in Richmond.
+In 2015, Underbelly produced the official Fanzone at the Rugby World Cup in Richmond.

 Elsewhere, the company produced the Comedy Hullabaloo in Stratford-Upon-Avon (2013–15) and the Udderbelly Festival in Hong Kong.